VincentK1991/VincentK1991.github.io/_posts/2026-5-29-virtual-knowledge-graph-semantic-binding-jit-analytics.md

 *   **Interface in natural language** — people who don't write code still get rigorous answers.
 *   **Probe interactively** — reformulate a question, validate a hunch, follow a thread of exploration in real time.

 Picture a CEO at a Starbucks before a flight, wondering why churn ticked up in a segment that looked stable.
 In the ahead-of-time model that curiosity becomes a day Slack thread that starts a multi-day chase.
 In the Just-In-Time model, they type the question in plain language; the agent finds the data, writes and runs the query, and summarizes.
-By the time the barista calls their name, they have a working hypothesis.

 ## What Just-In-Time Analytics is not